 Disease and therapy

-Currently, social distancing and the widespread shutdown of human activity are the only tools to prevent the spread of the SARS-CoV-2 virus and thus minimize the impact of the COVID-19 pandemic.
-The consensus among experts is that a full return to normalcy can only occur once there is a sufficient level of immunity to the virus conferred on a human population.
+Currently, social distancing and the recurring, widespread shutdown of human activity are the main tools to prevent the spread of the SARS-CoV-2 virus and thus minimize the impact of the COVID-19 pandemic.
+A full return to normalcy will only occur once there is a sufficient level of immunity to the virus conferred to the human population.
 The only practical way to do this and ensure that the pandemic does not recur, is by vaccinating a very high proportion of the population, everywhere in the world, and to keep the immunity level high for an extended period of time.

 Development status and plans

 Akston has undertaken an urgent, fast-track development and clinical evaluation of AKS-452.
-It is using its existing manufacturing facility to produce the drug product needed for GLP safety and toxicology studies and the Phase 1 and Phase 2 clinical studies in its GMP manufacturing facility in Beverly, MA.
-It has partnered with TRACER Europe B.V., which will support a Phase 1 clinical trial in the Netherlands.
-TRACER will provide regulatory services, oversight of local manufacturing contractors for filling and finishing, as well as study preparation and clinical site management.
+It has produced the drug substance for the GLP safety and toxicology studies and the Phase 1 and Phase 2 clinical studies in its GMP manufacturing facility in Beverly, MA.
+It has partnered with TRACER Europe B.V., which will support the Phase 1 and 2 clinical trials in the Netherlands.
+TRACER is providing regulatory services, oversight of the local manufacturing contractor that filled and finished the clinical batches, as well as study preparation and clinical site management.
 Akston has established a strategic partnership with LakePharma, a US-based Biologics CRDMO with operations in CA, TX, and MA, to produce drug substance for the Phase 3 clinical trial as well as large-scale commercial manufacturing.